Irish PM says UEFA 'out of order' in Euro 2020 row | DW | 25.04.2021

 UEFA made a "wrong call" by insisting that Euro 2020 matches are played before a live crowd, said Irish Prime Minister Micheal Martin.
 The football body previously stripped Dublin of hosting rights.

-After UEFA stripped Ireland of its hosting rights for the delayed 2020 European football championship, Irish Prime Minister Micheal Martin said the requests made by the football body were not realistic.
+After UEFA stripped Ireland of its hosting rights for the delayed 2020 European Football Championship, Prime Minister Micheal Martin said the requests made by the football body were not realistic.

 UEFA has insisted that the games be played before a live audience.
 Despite the ongoing coronavirus pandemic, the organization asked the officials in host countries to guarantee that fans would be allowed to fill the stadiums by at least 25% of their full capacity.
 The Irish government rejected this request.